 During his time as mayor of the capital, Muyshondt was one of the most popular politicians in El Salvador.
 According to many respected polls, only President Nayib Bukele was more popular than him.

 In early 2020, Salvadoran prosecutor Raul Melara accused Ernesto Muyshondt, and six other individuals, of electoral fraud and illicit group association.

 These accusations originated from the 2014 presidential campaign when Muyshondt allegedly met with gang members and paid them money to vote for Norman Quijano, the presidential candidate for the right-wing political party ARENA.

 Quijano and ARENA lost the presidential elections in a second round by a small margin to Salvador Sanchez Ceren of the FMLN.

 Muyshondt does not deny that the meeting took place or that it gave money to gang members.
 There are videos where you can see the capital’s mayor talking with gang members and with cash in front of him.

 However, Muyshondt and ARENA say that the money was not to pay for votes, but rather the money was for gang members to allow citizens to vote.

-Because of the coronavirus in El Salvador pandemic, the trial process against Ernesto Muyshondt and the other defendants has been delayed; it is unclear as to when it will continue.
+Because of the coronavirus in the El Salvador pandemic, the trial process against Ernesto Muyshondt and the other defendants has been delayed; it is unclear when it will continue.